TianyuanC/dals/README.md

 DALs.Core gives a lightweight, flexible and mockable interface, easy for unit testing and dependency injection

-* Execute Stored Procedure using SqlConnection and SqlCommand
+* Execute Stored Procedure using SqlTransaction, SqlConnection and SqlCommand
 * Access Restful Services using HttpClient
 * Azure storages coming up